EASS-HIT-PART-A-2026-CLASS-IX/lecture-notes/docs/index.md

 - [DuckDB Mini-Lakehouse Lab](sessions/optional/DuckDBMiniLakehouse.md) for students who want a local analytics sandbox that complements Session 05.

 ## Exercises at a Glance
 - **EX1 – FastAPI Foundations**: assigned Mon Nov 10 · due Tue Dec 2, 2025.
-Build a tiny CRUD API with SQLModel + SQLite and tests.
+Build the FastAPI CRUD API + tests from Session 03; add Session 04’s SQLite persistence as soon as you’re ready so the service is EX3-ready.
 - **EX2 – Friendly Interface**: assigned Mon Dec 1 · due Tue Dec 23, 2025.
 Add a Streamlit dashboard or Typer CLI that calls the EX1 API.
 - **EX3 – Capstone Polish (KISS)**: assigned Mon Jan 5 · class check-in Tue Jan 20 · final Tue Feb 10, 2026.
-Integrate API + interface, add one small improvement, document the runbook.
+Integrate the API, dedicated persistence layer, and interface into a multi-service stack, add one small improvement, and document the runbook.
 Everything stays local—no cloud, Docker, or security features required.
 - Optional deep dives (Sessions 9–11) exist for curiosity and portfolio stretching; they do **not** add scope to the graded exercises.

 ## Teaching Philosophy